naidneelttil/naidneelttil.github.io/_posts/2020-03-24-welcome-to-jekyll.markdown

 The tool I'm going to use to accomplish this is the static site generator is Jekyll.

 Jekyll is a ruby gem that generates blog sites.
 I am using this and the github.io feature to host my blog.
 Of course, I could have used wordpress or something simmilar with less set up, but where is the 'fun' in that?
-If you want to checkout Jekyll, just go to [this site][jekyll-docs]
+If you want to checkout Jekyll, just go to [this site.][jekyll-docs]

 This also means that this blog is basically constantly in development as I learn how to use it.
 This is the unfortunate side effect to the deep end approach to learning.